ChainSafe/forest/docs/docs/users/guides/gc.md

 - **Syncing Pauses**: There may be brief interruptions in syncing as resources are allocated for the GC process.
 - **Performance Overhead**: While relatively efficient, the chain traversal algorithm could slow down operations slightly.
-- **Reboot pauses**: The GC stops the node before cleaning up parity-db and CAR snapshots and then restarts the node, which could take `~10s-~30s` on mainnet

 ## Disk Usage